Historic datasets (from 2014 onwards) for the .nl TLD. Datasets are available in JSON format.

 More details for this project can be found in Cloudflare's blog or on the GitHub project.

-The Known Exploited Vulnerabilities Catalog is a project by the Cybersecurity & Infrastructure Security Agency (CISA) tracking actively exploitet vulnerabilities.
-The data includes the vulnerability, the affected product, short description of the vulnerabililty, and remediation actions.
-The data is available in machine readable format.
+The Known Exploited Vulnerabilities Catalog is a project by the Cybersecurity & Infrastructure Security Agency (CISA) tracking actively exploited vulnerabilities.
+The data includes the vulnerability, the affected product, a brief description of the vulnerability, and remediation actions.
+The data is available in machine-readable format.

 Contains a list of UDP-based protocols, which can be used for amplification attacks.

 The Packet Clearing House (PCH) publishes BGP data collected at more than 100 internet exchange points (IXP).
-The snapshot dataset contains the state of the routing tables in daily intervals.
+The snapshot dataset contains the state of the routing tables at daily intervals.

 The RIS is the main resource from RIPE featuring all kinds of datasets about AS assignments and connectivity.